Stress and High Cholesterol | How to Lower High Cholesterol Naturally

 • Include cholesterol lowering foods into your diet: apples (apple pectin lowers cholesterol levels by binding fats and heavy metals and removing them from the body through the intestine before they are absorbed through your bloodstream), bananas, carrots, cold water fish, dried beans, garlic, grapefruit and soy products.

-• Use natural remedies and herbs such as spirulina, cayenne, and goldseal and cholesterol lowering supplements.
+• Use natural remedies and herbs such as spirulina, cayenne, and goldseal and cholesterol lowering supplements -- LCBalance ( below)

 • Increase your dietary fiber intake in the forms of fruits, vegetables, and whole grains.
 Vegetables and fruits lower cholesterol level.
 Studies have shown that diet consisting of grains, fruit, and raw vegetables result in lower blood cholesterol levels.